chilumine/ai-llm-red-team-handbook/docs/Chapter_25_Advanced_Adversarial_ML.md

 **Why should you care?**

-A 2023 study by Robust Intelligence found that 87% of production ML systems were vulnerable to at least one class of adversarial attack.
-Average remediation cost? $2.1 million per incident.
-That's not a typo.
+The NIST AI Risk Management Framework (2024), co-authored with Robust Intelligence, identifies adversarial attacks as a critical threat category affecting production ML systems across industries.

-In 2022, researchers demonstrated adversarial attacks against GPT-3 that forced training data leakage, exposing PII for roughly 1,200 individuals.
-Tesla's Autopilot has been fooled by adversarial patches on road signs with a 98.7% success rate.
+In 2020, McAfee researchers demonstrated that Tesla's Autopilot could be fooled by small pieces of tape on speed limit signs, causing misclassification in approximately 58% of trials.
+Research has shown that LLMs can leak training data through carefully crafted extraction attacks.
 These aren't theoretical concerns.

-The research community has exploded around this topic: over 4,000 papers since 2020, a 340% increase.
-Attack techniques are getting more automated, more transferable, and harder to detect.
+The research community has grown rapidly around adversarial ML, with attack techniques becoming more automated, more transferable, and harder to detect.

 The tricky part?
 These attacks operate at the mathematical layer.
 Traditional security tools don't see them.
 Often, neither do humans.